flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 By running a daemon on your computer you are creating a node on the kachery-p2p network.

-In a new terminal, start the daemon and join the flatiron1 channel:
+In a new terminal (activate the conda environment), start the daemon and join the flatiron1 channel:

 ```
 kachery-p2p-start-daemon --channel flatiron1